-Routines to program the PLL are included in the driver and UserApp code provided in the engineering kit for the board.
-The driver will analyze the 40-byte PLL register field to determine the requested frequencies and set the initial count values automatically whenever the PLL is reprogrammed.
+Routines to program both of the PLL types are included in the driver and UserApp code provided in the engineering kit for the board.
+The driver will analyze the PLL data to determine the requested frequencies and set the initial count values automatically whenever the PLL is reprogrammed.
 If you are writing your own driver, contact Dynamic Engineering and we can send you a file with code excerpts from our driver and test software that cover each step of the process.